zeeshanrafique23/Buraq-mini/README.md

 # Buraq-mini-sv

 Buraq-mini is a small and efficient, 32-bit, in-order RISC-V core with a 5-stage pipeline that implements the RV32IMC instruction set architecture.
-This processor have a capability to do the basic mathematics calculation like addition, subtraction, multiplication and this processor also support all the logical operation as well as logic and arithematic shifts.
+This processor has a capability to do the basic mathematics calculation like addition, subtraction, multiplication, division and this processor also support all the logical operation as well as logic and arithematic shifts.

 ## How to run any assembly code